Hi. I just read your blog. Wanna move in together??

 In my experience, it has been hard enough to coordinate travel styles and lifestyle preferences with romantic partners on the road, much less virtual strangers.

 My first partner (that I travelled with) and I broke up because we realized we had drastically different travel styles and life goals.
 The next major relationship broke apart also because we weren’t on the same page; something that became glaringly evident when we took some time to travel apart.
-And my last partner and I were also way too incompatible when it comes to travel expectations, desires, and budgets.
+And my next partner and I were also way too incompatible when it comes to travel expectations, desires, and budgets.
+(See also: My Sordid Attempts at Finding Love on the Road)

 Hi.
 I Just Read Your Blog.
 Would You Like to Move In Together?